AHKAYY007/agentic_hr_api/README.md

 At the same time, recruiters are inundated with resumes that may or may not reflect the true capabilities of candidates, relying on outdated keyword-matching systems that overlook nuance.
 This leads to a system where skilled individuals are overlooked, while companies struggle to fill critical positions effectively.

-The Solution: Agentic HR’s Revolutionary Approach Agentic HR aims to transform the way talent connects with opportunities by providing:
+The Solution Agentic HR’s Revolutionary Approach Agentic HR aims to transform the way talent connects with opportunities by providing:

 Agentic HR Assistance With a personalized, AI-driven approach, Agentic HR offers job seekers tailored guidance to navigate the complexities of the hiring process.
 By understanding each candidate’s unique background, skills, and aspirations, the platform ensures they are not only prepared but also positioned to shine in the job market.